Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Related Work

 We classify our manipulation of appearance on a common scale between realism and stylization \citep{zellPerceptionVirtualCharacters2019}.
 Therefore, we chose two types of virtual humans distinct in cues related to their form and texture: \looseness=-1

-\begin{enumerate}[leftmargin=*,labelindent=16pt,labelsep=8pt,rightmargin=32pt, start=1,label={(\arabic*)}] \item Realistic virtual humans created by a 3D-reconstruction photogrammetry process striving for life and human-like appearance \item Stylized virtual humans of lower realism and anthropomorphism, based on a cartoon-style 3D model with human anatomy but simplified composition \end{enumerate}
+\begin{enumerate}[leftmargin=*,labelindent=16pt,labelsep=8pt,rightmargin=32pt, start=1,label={(\arabic*)}] \item Realistic virtual humans created by a 3D-reconstruction photogrammetry process striving for life and human-like appearance. \item Stylized virtual humans of lower realism and anthropomorphism, based on a cartoon-style 3D model with human anatomy but simplified composition. \end{enumerate}

 As for the group of others, we manipulated the group's configuration to be either realistic or stylized, i.e., a homogeneous group of virtual humans, or mixed, i.e., a group evenly distributed between stylized and realistic virtual humans.
-Furthermore, self-avatars were either realistic, based on scan-based personalization, or stylized, based on customization constrained by available customization options.
-Here, we assume the personalization process will result in a higher degree of truthfulness compared to the customization process.\looseness =-1
+Furthermore, self-avatars were either realistic, based on scan-based personalization, or stylized, based on customization .
+We assume realistic avatars to be of a higher level of truthfulness as they objectively resemble more visual features similar to the user's real appearance than the stylized ones.
+Within the technical system's boundaries (see \autoref{subsubsec:realistic}), the scan-based avatars are created using users' photogrammetric data, depicting the user in form and texture.
+On the other hand, customized stylized avatars are constrained by available customization options and a simplified composition.\looseness =-1